michuW93/microsoft_azure_fundamentals/README.md

 * Physical security - managed by Microsoft
 * Identity and access - managed by you using Azure Active Directory
 * Perimeter - standard DDoS protection enabled by default
-* Network and application - network security groups, firewalls and gateways
+* Network and application - network security groups (NSG works like a firewall), firewalls and gateways
 * compute and data - os security, access control and encryption

 # Azure firewall